Nickchapman3773/Uranium-Fever/docs/frequentlyaskedquestions.md

   - You likely opened MO2 before creating your Stock New Vegas folder.
 Re-run the Uranium Fever Wabbajack Installer to correct the error.
 This will repair any errors and will be much quicker than the initial installation.

 - **Selecting Perks - Why can’t I select a perk every level?**
-  - You can select perks only on even levels.
-Vegas Elysium requires the perk menu to display every level, even when perks aren’t available.
+  - You can only select perks on even levels.
+Vegas Elysium requires the perk menu to be displayed every level for appropriate functionality, even when perks aren’t available.

 - **Shimmering Objects - Why do some objects shimmer?**
   - This is an unfortunate consequence of the NVR PBR shader interacting with poorly made textures.
 Ideally, these textures will be gradually replaced.